 These illnesses are so similar, it can be impossible to tell them apart without a test.
+Sometimes COVID-19 causes no symptoms yet can be easily spread to others.
 Both flu and COVID-19 can cause mild to severe illness and could possibly lead to death.
 Both often come on suddenly and can present with some or all of the following symptoms:

 Additionally, the winter season causes people to remain indoors more, increasing the probability that flu and COVID-19 will spread.

 To reduce the risk of getting sick, be sure to get a flu vaccine early while also maintaining normal vaccination schedules for all vaccines, continue to practice good hand hygiene, physically distance from others, and wear a face covering.